 Where do School Nurses Work?

-School nurses often work in educational institutions like public or private schools of different levels, in vocational schools, or in international schools.
+School nurses often work in educational institutions in public or private schools of different levels, in vocational schools, or in international schools.
 They usually work when the school or the academic year is in session.
 A school nurse may also work in juvenile correctional facilities or orphanages.

 The qualifications a school nurse needs include significant knowledge and skills in pediatric, mental, and public health as well as school policies and laws related to education.
 They must be skilled in assessment and planning, critical thinking, communication at all levels, and referral.

 The National Association of School Nurses (NASN) recommends that a professional school nurse should at least be a registered nurse with a baccalaureate degree.
 The requirements in different countries and states vary and could require additional certification or licensure.
 You should check what the specific requirements are in your location.
-Many school nurses also hold Masters and Doctoral degrees.
+Many school nurses also hold Master’s and Doctoral degrees.

 If you are still a student nurse and interested in a career in school nursing, it would be a good idea to include some courses in pediatric and family health.
 An advanced nursing qualification in pediatric nursing would of course also be a strong recommendation.